soukron/errata2cv/README.md

 Tested and works on:
 * Satellite 6.2.10 in RHEL 7.3 (python 2.7.5)

+WARNING: there is a work in progress to make it work with any version highter than 6.2.10.
+Wait for it if your installation is higher.

 ## Instructions
 Use command help to understand the arguments: